vpeil/jskos-server/README.md

 ## Install

-### Docker
-The easiest way to install and use JSKOS Server is with Docker and Docker Compose.
-Please refer to [our Docker documentation](https://github.com/gbv/jskos-server/blob/master/docker/README.md) for more information and instructions.

-### Dependencies
+### Requirements
-You need Node.js 18 or Node.js 20 (recommended) to run JSKOS Server.
-You need to have access to a [MongoDB database](https://docs.mongodb.com/manual/installation/) (minimun v4; v6 or v7 recommended).
+You need Node.js 18 or Node.js 20 (recommended) and access to a [MongoDB database](https://docs.mongodb.com/manual/installation/) (minimun v4; v6 or v7 recommended).

-> **Change-Streams (WebSocket API) – Optional Feature**
-> JSKOS Server supports a /…/changes WebSocket API based on MongoDB Change Streams, which allows clients to receive live updates when data changes.
-This feature is **disabled by default**.
-To enable it, set `changesApi.enabled` to `true` in the configuration file.
-> If `changesApi.enabled` is `true` but MongoDB is `not` running as a replica set, JSKOS Server will log an error during startup and `skip registering` the Change-Streams endpoints — but the server `will continue running` normally for all other features.

-### Running MongoDB as a Replica Set
-> MongoDB must be configured as a **replica set** to support Change Streams.
-Standalone MongoDB deployments are not compatible.
-> To use the **Change-Streams** (`/changes`) WebSocket API, MongoDB **must** be configured as a **replica set**.
-If you want to use the Change-Streams API and you're using Docker, please refer to [our Docker documentation](https://github.com/gbv/jskos-server/blob/master/docker/README.md) for instructions on setting up a replica set.

-For a non‐Docker setup, start `mongod` with the `--replSet` flag, then connect with the shell and run:
+To enable optional [Change Stream endpoints](change-stream-endpoints) the MongoDB database must be configured as a replica set.
+When using Docker please refer to [our Docker documentation](docker/README.md) for instructions on setting up a replica set.
+For a non‐Docker setup, start `mongod` with the `--replSet` flag, then once connect with the [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/) and execute:

 ```js
 rs.initiate({ _id: "rs0", members: [{ _id: 0, host: "localhost:27017" }] });
 ```

-Once the replica set is initialized, JSKOS Server will detect it at startup (the `replSetGetStatus` command is retried up to `changesApi.rsMaxRetries` times).
+If the replica set is initialized, JSKOS Server will detect it at startup (the `replSetGetStatus` command is retried up to `changesApi.rsMaxRetries` times).
+If Change Streams [are configured](change-streams-configuration) but no replica set was detected, JSKOS Server will log an error during startup but continue running with Change Streams disabled.

-The [Change-Streams endpoints](#real-time-change-stream-endpoints) will only be registered if a replica set is confirmed.
+### Docker
+The easiest way to install and use JSKOS Server as stand-alone application is with Docker and Docker Compose.
+Please refer to [our Docker documentation](https://github.com/gbv/jskos-server/blob/master/docker/README.md) for more information and instructions.

 ### Clone and Install
 ```bash